UMake continues to spread their gentle and easy-listening music with the sweet single “Darling!“.

 Guitars are clear and close to the listener while the strings rest slightly on top and to your back in the wide soundstage UMake created for you.

-The chorus is almost lullabyish, having a touch of ballad to it but never going the overly dramatic route, instead leaving those emotions to the vocals.
+The chorus is almost lullabyish, having a ballad touch to it but never going the overly dramatic route, instead leaving those emotions to the vocals.

 Love the brass added in the bridge, adding a grandiose touch to the song.